odea-project/qAlgorithms/README.md

 ## Usage

-To use `qAlgorithms` for processing mass spectrometry data, you need to convert your measurements into .mzML files, for example with msconvert.
+To use `qAlgorithms` for processing mass spectrometry data, you need to convert your measurements into .mzML files, for example with [msconvert](https://proteowizard.sourceforge.io/) or [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser).
 Currently, only MS1 data can be used, so you save some disk space if you filter them out at this stage.

-qAlgorithms is a command line utility which reads mzML files and outputs them as csv.
-You can select individual files or an entire directory to search for mzML files recursively.
+`qAlgorithms` is a command line utility which reads mzML files and outputs them as csv.
+You can select individual files or an entire directory to search for `.mzML` files recursively.
 All output is written into one directory, which you also must specify.
 Below are some commands you will likely use (replace example paths with your system paths):

-`./qAlgorithms.exe -h` - Display the help menu, listing all availvable options. (currently, executing `qAlgorithms` without any options also opens the help menu).
+`./qAlgorithms.exe -h` - Display the help menu, listing all availvable options.

 `./qAlgorithms.exe -i C:/example/path/measurement.mzML -o ../my/results -printfeatures` -
 Process the file measurement.mzML and write a feature list with every detected peak